djagerif/comfort2mqtt/README.md

   UCM/Eth03 with LAN cable implementation.

   You must have a reachable IP address on your network from Home Assistant to the Comfort II ethernet module (UCM).
-The default port is TCP/1002 which is Port #2 of an existing UCM/Eth03.
+The default port is TCP/1002 which is Port #2 of an UCM/Eth03.
   Other UCM's may require a different port number.

 [rtd]: https://cbus.readthedocs.io/en/latest/